SvitlanaLormanUA/Christmas-Sales-and-Trends/README.md

 ### 4. Run the Notebook

-Start Jupyter Notebook or JupyterLab and open the file `Christmas-movies-analysis.ipynb`:
+Start Jupyter Notebook or JupyterLab and open the file `"Christmas-sales-and-trends.ipynb`:

 ```bash
 jupyter notebook